If you're in town then come and visit us at:

 The quality

-piece the better the quality.
-The older pieces often use genuine stones,
+piece is, the better the quality.
+The older pieces often use genuine stones with varied quality while the later ones use paste and rhinestones.
+The

-with varied quality, and the later ones use rhinestones.
-The enamel work also varies widely in quality, generally with the older being
+enamel work also varies widely in quality, again with the older being

 the best with the most clean detail and tiny line work.
 Some of the older pieces